alwaysai/yolov4-object-detector/README.md

 # Yolov4 ONNX Object Detector
 This repo contains a YOLOv4 ONNX reference application script that switches seamlessly between CPU and GPU inferencing.
 The script uses a YOLOv4 ONNX model created from the coco dataset and can be found in alwaysAI's model catalog.
-Script is works with IP cameras.
+Script works with IP cameras.
 To run simply add your ip camera's address as part of command line arguments when starting the application:
 ```
 aai app start -- --camera-url rtsp://acme:user@100.70.31.147/live
 ```
-The script uses ether alwaysAI's ONNX runtime for CPU inferencing engine ```engine=edgeiq.Engine.ONNX_RT``` or TENSORRT runtime ```engine=edgeiq.Engine.TENSOR_RT``` for GPU inferencing.
-The YOLOv4 architecture is computationally heavy so if your application requires realtime performance use TENSORRT engine if available.
+This script uses ether alwaysAI's ONNX runtime for CPU inferencing engine ```engine=edgeiq.Engine.ONNX_RT``` or TENSORRT runtime ```engine=edgeiq.Engine.TENSOR_RT``` for GPU inferencing.
+Adjust the script in ```app.py``` to met your inferencing needs.
+The YOLOv4 architecture is computationally heavy so if your application requires realtime performance use the TENSORRT engine.

 ## Requirements
 * [alwaysAI account](https://alwaysai.co/auth?register=true)